Safe Return to Play

-City facilities and programs are being reopened in a gradual, slow and safe manner, as per Hamilton Reopens, the City’s COVID-19 recovery plan.
+City facilities and programs are being reopened in a gradual, slow and safe manner, as per COVID-19 Opening Framework.

-As part of this phased approach, some programs will not be offered during Fall 2020 either because of Provincial regulations/guidelines or further planning/protocols were required for safe implementation.
-The following programs will not be offered, however will be reconsidered for future programming sessions:
+As part of this phased approach, some programs may not be offered either because of Provincial regulations/guidelines or further planning/protocols were required for safe implementation.
+Use the Program Finder to find both registerd and drop in programs currently being offered.

 Will I need to attend programs with my child?